Boosting Gaussian Boson Sampling using Optical Parametric Amplification Networks

 In Fig.\,\ref{Entanglment_loss}(b), although photon loss suppresses entanglement growth with respect to the squeezing parameter, a sufficiently large degree of squeezing ensures that the final entanglement scales proportionally with the number of modes.
 This behavior is made explicit in Fig.\,\ref{Entanglment_loss}(e) which demonstrates the linear scaling of our boosted GBS under realistic levels of transmittance, as found in experiments.
 While any photon loss will significantly decrease the growing rate of resulting entanglement of the output state when compared to the lossless scenario (purple dashed line), the linear scaling between the entanglement and number of modes persists even for large degree of photon loss.

 This is a key finding of our work: the reduction in simulation complexity observed in conventional linear GBS under photon loss is not present in our boosting scheme.
 By utilizing a nonlinear interferometer network composed of synchronously pumped optical parametric amplifiers (OPAs), quantum advantage can still be demonstrated in non-ideal, lossy environments.
-In contrast to the experimental difficulty of minimizing photon loss in linear interferometers, our scheme offers a more practical alternative.
+In contrast to the experimental difficulty of minimizing photon loss in linear interferometers, our scheme offers an alternative that is compatible with existing squeezed-light platform.
 Squeezed states are highly sensitive to photon loss as shown in Fig.\,\ref{Entanglment_loss}(f), even small losses significantly reduce entanglement.
 Without an inline injection of nonclassicality, only enhancing the degree of squeezing at the input alone cannot overcome the detrimental effects of photon loss.

+\emph{Core decomposition and intrinsic entanglement comparison.---} The scaling of the full output-state entanglement is a useful diagnostic, but for noisy Gaussian states it is also important to separate intrinsically quantum correlations from the classical Gaussian noise that can be represented as random displacements.
+To make this comparison more precise, given two output Gaussian states produced by two architectures under comparable loss conditions,

+we want to compare the \emph{intrinsic} entanglement resource.
+For each output covariance matrix $V$ (either $V_1$ or $V_2$), we seek a decomposition

+where $V_p$ is the covariance matrix of the \emph{quantum core} and must itself be physical, while $W \succeq 0$ is interpreted as a Gaussian random-displacement noise.
+Since the decomposition is generally not unique, it is usefull to define a canonical core by minimizing the mean photon number of the core, which is equivalent to minimizing a trace objective in standard covariance-matrix conventions \cite{Oh2024}.

+For a zero-mean Gaussian state, the total mean photon number is, up to a convention-dependent constant shift, a linear function of $\Tr(V)$.
+Therefore the optimization can be written as